 Working with other students is an effective way to master challenging course material.
-This guide will help you work well together whether you are meeting in-person (following Cornell’s Covid-19 Guidelines) or online.
+This guide will help you work well together whether you are meeting in-person or online.

 Studying together

-• Be open to studying with people you might not otherwise hang out with.
-You may feel more comfortable studying with your friends, but people often learn best when they study with people who think differently than they do.
+- Be open to studying with people you might not otherwise hang out with.
+It may feel more comfortable studying with your friends, but people often learn best when they study with people who think differently than they do.

-• Your professors may set up systems in their courses for students to work together outside of class.
-Start by asking your professor or TA if your course has a system for matching students into study groups.
+- Your professors may set up systems in their courses for students to work together outside of class.

-2. Decide how often you want to meet and find a time that works for everyone in your group.
+- Decide how often you want to meet and find a time and place that works for everyone in your group.

-5. Find out from your professor the specific course expectations for students working together.
+- Find out from your professor specific course expectations for students working together.
 This may be in the syllabus, if it is not, email the professor to ask.
-Each class has its own unique expectations, it is up to your group to ensure that you are not violating academic integrity and that you are following your professor’s guidelines for group work.
+Each class has its own unique expectations, it is up to you to ensure you are not violating the Code of Academic Integrity and that you are following your professor’s guidelines for group work.

 For your first meeting:

 Establish group expectations/ground rules.
-For healthy group dynamics it is essential that you agree ahead of time on these issues before they come up: phone use during meetings, prioritizing agenda topics, equal participation/sharing airspace, treating each other respectfully, communication preferences and plans, and whatever other topics your group members identify as important.
-What are your plans to stay connected remotely with group members who may become unable to attend in-person?
+For healthy group dynamics, talk ahead of time about these issues before they come up: phone use during meetings, prioritizing agenda topics, equal participation/sharing airspace, treating each other respectfully, communication preferences and plans, and whatever other topics your group members identify as important.

 It’s especially important to agree ahead of time on what you will be doing together in study group, within your course’s expectations for group work.
 Will you be doing homework, making study guides, reviewing confusing topics?
 Tip: reviewing all the lecture slides together is not a good use of everyone’s time.
 Reviewing specific confusing slides is a good use of time.